 So, what exactly is an RTO, and why should you study with us?

 Secondly, vocational training courses are developed with employment in mind.
-With high job demand in aged care and early childhood education, there has never been a better time to start your training.
+With high job demand in early childhood education, there has never been a better time to start your training.

 Is it safe to study with an RTO?